Wallpaper Calculator

 Wallpaper Calculator – Simple, Accurate Roll Estimates

 This wallpaper calculator helps you quickly work out how many wallpaper rolls you need for a room.
-Enter your room’s length, width, and wall height; we calculate the wall area (2 × (L + W) × H), subtract standard door and window areas, and factor in pattern repeat to determine how many full-height strips you’ll get from each roll.
+Enter your room’s length, width, and wall height; we calculate the wall area (2 × (L + W) × H), subtract standard door and window areas, and factor in pattern repeat to estimate how many full-height strips you’ll get from each roll.
 It supports both metric and imperial units and common roll sizes.

 How the Calculator Works